 - If you have a close family member who has had a blood clot at a relatively young age (e.g. under the age of 50).

 - If you have given birth in the last few weeks.

-If you smoke and are older than 35, it is strongly recommended that you stop smoking or that you use a contraceptive method other than a combined hormonal contraceptive.
+If you smoke and are older than 35, it is recommended that you use a contraceptive method other than a combined hormonal contraceptive.

 - Hormonal coils last for five to six years.
 The hormonal coil Jaydess lasts for three years.